-Typically, such resistance or protest subsides significantly after a couple of years once instructors become more familiar and comfortable with the new technology or instructional delivery mechanism.
+Typically, such resistance or protest subsides significantly once instructors become more familiar and comfortable with the new technology or instructional delivery mechanism.
 In fact, we have found that there are six stages to the online learning resistance and adoption cycle.
 These six stages are detailed in the following paragraphs.
 In many ways, they are somewhat oversimplified here to make a point.